chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

 Create a new Policyfile lock document.
 The POST body MUST be a valid Policyfile lock document, as described above.
 The document can subsequently be retrieved at the relative URL `/policies/:policy_name/revisions/:revision_id`

+Policyfile lock revisions cannot be updated.
+If the server already has a Policyfile lock document with the same `revision_id` as given in the body of the request, the server MUST return 409 response.

 ##### `GET /policies/:policy_name/revisions/`